 The single best way to create internal visibility is to work on the things that matter to your company and company leadership.
 This path is also the most aligned with how a well-managed company will evaluate your contribution.

-- Write more long-lived documents, like architecture docs or technical specifications.
+- Write and distribute more long-lived documents, like architecture docs or technical specification

-- Lead (and to a less extent, participate in) company forums like architecture reviews, company all hands, and learning circles.
+- Lead (and, to a lesser extent, participate in) company forums like architecture reviews, company all hands, and learning circles

-Find the right mix of activities that leverage your strengths, aren’t already overburdened with volume, and feel authentic to you.
-If you’ve never done much communication of your work, it may feel awkward to self-promote your work.
+Find the right mix of activities that leverage your strengths, aren't already overburdened with volume, and feel authentic to you.
+If you've never communicated about your work, it may feel awkward to self-promote.
 You never want to wholly lose that sense of awkwardness--restraint helps--but you will have to get comfortable with some of it.

-It’s helpful to complement your internal visibility work with external visibility work.
-There are a huge number of successful Staff-plus engineers with no external presence, but many find external visibility contributes to their career.
+It's helpful to complement your internal visibility work with external visibility work.
+There are many successful Staff-plus engineers with no external presence, but many find external visibility contributes to their career.

 Compared to an exclusively internal focus, one advantage of building an external presence is that there's a lot more room to create a niche and name for yourself.
 Internal efforts often end up competing for attention with your peers in a way that external efforts simply don't.

-In terms of how to create this sort of visibility for yourself and your work, it could be writing a blog post like Silvia Botros, giving a conference talk like Keavy McMinn or Dan Na, going on a podcast like Michelle Bu, turning a problem into a website and book like Katie Sylor-Miller’s ohshitgit, or creating a mailing list like Pat Kua’s Level Up.
+In terms of how to create this sort of visibility for yourself and your work, it could be giving a conference talk like Keavy McMinn or Dan Na, going on a podcast like Michelle Bu, turning a problem into a website and book like Katie Sylor-Miller's ohshitgit, or creating a mailing list like Stephen Whitworth's High Growth Engineering.

 Should you focus on visibility?

-My advice would be to use the promotion packet exercise to identify if lack of visibility is likely to hold you back in the promotion process.
+My advice would be to use the promotion packet exercise to identify if the lack of visibility is likely to hold you back in the promotion process.
 If so, work to clear that threshold, but not much further.
-Visibility is a transient currency, learning and developing yourself is a permanent one; focus on the latter once you’ve done the minimum to clear the former’s cliff.
+Visibility is a transient currency.
+Learning and developing yourself is a permanent one; focus on the latter once you've done the minimum to clear the former's cliff.